1. Who is the controller responsible for the data processing?

 You may request us to correct your data.
 Will will take appropriate measures to ensure that your data that is stored and continuously processed by us is correct, complete, and up-to-date, on the basis of the most current information available to us.

 Right to erasure ('right to be forgotten') (Art.
 17 GDPR):

 You may request us to delete your data, insofar as the legal prerequisites to do so exist.
 According to Art.
 17 of the GDPR, this may be the case if

 the data concerning you is no longer required for the purposes for which it was collected or otherwise processed;

-you have withdrawn your consent, which is a fundamental requirement for the processing of data, and if no other legal basis exists for the
+you have withdrawn your consent, which is a fundamental requirement for the processing of data, and if no other legal basis exists for the processing;

 you object to the processing or your data and no overriding legitimate reasons for the processing exist, or if you object to the processing of data for the purpose of direct marketing;

 the data was processed unlawfully;

 the processing is not required to ensure compliance with a statutory obligation which requires us to process your data;

 in particular in regard to storage periods in order to assert, exercise or defend against legal claims.